cds-astro/cds-votable-rust/crates/cli/README.md

 To convert large tables, use the `sconvert` sub-command with the `--parallel` option.

-WARNING: so far, the `--parallel` option does not preserve the rows order, let me know if it is problematic.
+WARNING: so far, the `--parallel` option does not preserve the rows order, let me know if it is problematic (not true anymore; now order is preserved!).

 Test on my computer:
 * Intel(R) Core(TM) i5-6600 (4 cores, 4 threads)